Skip to main content

 The social and family interactions of wild chimpanzees have been the focus of Dame Jane Goodall’s research for decades.
 Her understanding of animal behavior prompted the English primatologist to see a lesson for human communities as well: “Change happens by listening and then starting a dialogue with the people who are doing something you don’t believe is right.”
 Channel Dame Goodall: Tell us about a moment when you engaged in a difficult conversation or encountered someone with an opinion or perspective that was different from your own.
 How did you find common ground?
 (250 words)

-You may have seen other versions of this prompt which simply ask you what you learned from encountering a differing perspective, but Dartmouth’s is distinct in that admissions officers specifically want you to discuss an experience where you found common ground with the other person.
+You may have seen other versions of this prompt, which simply ask you what you learned from encountering a differing perspective, but Dartmouth’s is distinct in that admissions officers specifically want you to discuss an experience where you found common ground with the other person.
 So, as you brainstorm, make sure you’ll be able to incorporate that element.

-Now, that certainly doesn’t mean the moment you choose has to be one where you and the other person ended up in full agreement.
+Now, that certainly doesn’t mean the moment you choose has to be one where you and the other person end up in full agreement.
 Rather, reread Jane Goodall’s quote and think about times you made a genuine effort to start a dialogue with someone else, even if the outcome wasn’t perfect harmony.

-Your mind might go immediately to contentious political issues, and you can definitely write a strong essay about a topic like racism or immigration reform.
+Your mind might go immediately to contentious political issues, and you can write a strong essay about a topic like racism or immigration reform.
 But you can also cast a broader net for topics of disagreement.
 For example, maybe you wanted to go on a road trip by yourself when you were 16, but your parents were concerned about you spending so much time driving so soon after you got your license.

 Showing how you navigate differing opinions in more everyday situations can be just as informative for admissions officers as explaining how you do so in more formal contexts, because you won’t just be in class with your Dartmouth peers—you’ll also be living with them, which means many more opportunities to realize how their perspectives diverge from your own.

 There is one last, unconventional way you could approach this prompt: with a touch of humor, by discussing a lighthearted topic.
-For example, maybe you firmly believe “folklore” is Taylor Swift’s best album, but your friend stands behind “reputation.”
+For example, maybe you firmly believe “Folklore” is Taylor Swift’s best album, but your friend stands behind “Reputation.”
 Or maybe you and your dad have drastically different opinions about the best way to develop a young quarterback in the NFL.

 If you aren’t sure you’ll be able to execute an unconventional response to this prompt, we recommend sticking to the more standard path.
 A traditional essay that’s polished and personal will make a far better impression than an unusual one that’s all over the map.